-High functioning anxiety, or HFA, is often hard to spot.
-People with high functioning anxiety may not look like they have any problems on the surface.
+High-functioning anxiety, or HFA, is often hard to spot.
+People with high-functioning anxiety may not look like they have any problems on the surface.
 They may be successful in their careers, have a large group of friends, and be able to handle day-to-day stressors without any major issues.
-But underneath all of that, they may be struggling with constant worry, perfectionism, and a need for control.
+But underneath all of that, they may be struggling with constant worry, perfectionism, anxious feelings, and a need for control.

 What is High Functioning Anxiety?

-High functioning anxiety is a condition characterized by individuals who appear successful, competent, and in control on the outside, while internally experiencing significant anxiety and stress.
-Internally, those with high functioning anxiety experience chronic worry, fear, and self-doubt.
+High functioning anxiety is a condition characterized by individuals who appear successful, competent, and in control on the outside, while internally experiencing significant anxiety and stress throughout daily life.
+Internally, those with high-functioning anxiety tend to experience chronic worry, fear, and self-doubt.
 These individuals often set high standards for themselves and feel immense pressure to meet or exceed those standards.
 Despite their accomplishments, they may struggle with persistent feelings of inadequacy and an underlying fear of failure.
+While exhibiting some symptoms found in individuals struggling with social anxiety disorder or severe anxiety, HFA is more subtle and may go untreated for longer periods.

 There is no single cause of high functioning anxiety, nor any anxiety disorder diagnosis.
 It is thought to be a combination of genetic and environmental factors.
-Here are some key factors that contribute to the development of high functioning anxiety:
+Here are some key factors that contribute to developing high-functioning anxiety:

 Factors such as high levels of stress, demanding work or academic environments, societal pressure, traumatic experiences, or significant life changes can lead to excessive anxiety and negatively impact mental health.